nishanths/zoom.js/README.md

 is necessary for zooming.
 The old `transform` is restored when the zoom is dismissed.

+### Browser compatibility

+I think any popular web browser versions released after 2016 should be supported by this package.
+Please read the source code for exact details.

 ## License

 The software in this repository is based on the original [`fat/zoom.js`][fat]